 - Click the Submit Button.

 A new window will open displaying your admit card on the computer screen.
-The students are advised to check their admit card thoroughly to avoid any discrepancy.
+The students are advised to check their JEE Advanced 2020 admit card thoroughly for any discrepancy.
 At last, download and take a print out for future references.

 JEE Advanced Results

 The results are declared by the examination authority who is in charge of the exam for that particular year.
-In 2019, IIT Roorkee will declare the results of IIT JEE Advanced exam tentatively in the 2nd week of June 2019.
+In 2020, IIT Delhi will declare the results of IIT JEE Advanced exam tentatively in the 2nd week of June.
 The results will be published online on the official website comprising of subject wise marks and total marks secured, All India Rank (AIR) and Category Ranks.

 How to download JEE Advanced Results?